chjj/termcoin/README.md

 - **DOGE**: DAwtjssd9y3HQp5vTXqZhsdshxkDzDXoRT
 - **COYE**: 5Vqi6WYbK6fixQ4A1ypiJZXJtJkMBnAfpu

+## Dislaimer and Note

+It is *your own* responsibility to backup and keep your wallet/privkeys safe.
+The termcoin developer(s) will not be responsible if your coins are lost, deleted, or stolen.

+Termcoin automatically makes a backup of your wallet every time you write to it.
+Keep this in mind when encrypting it.

 ## Contribution and License Agreement

 If you contribute code to this project, you are implicitly allowing your code